“Eventually, all things merge into one, and a river runs through it”

-The inn jealously guards one of their more mischievous (though perhaps no less spiritual) mysteries: Barrels of ancient Huguenot cherry brandy, whose recipe dates back centuries and is a secret known only to the tavern-masters and their successors.
+The inn jealously guards one of their more mischievous mysteries: Barrels of ancient Huguenot cherry brandy, whose recipe dates back centuries and is a secret known only to the tavern-masters and their successors.
 On my recent foray into the country, I decided to buy a bottle and see if I couldn’t combine it with another of the valley’s treasures.
 Perhaps the most precious of them all.

 I’d wandered for a while and saw what I thought could either be a chub or a brown trout lurking underneath a willow tree.
 The shade and the surface current were too strong to accurately identify which species it was; a fair day’s angling is a series of ever reducing odds.
 Thus I waded downstream of the willow and started to cast the nymph a few yards ahead of the mystery fish.
 It took me several attempts before I found my mark; I always make a point of hooking half of the nearby foliage first.
 I then started to repeatedly inch the cast a little further upstream until the nymph was running naturally back in the current over the desired area.

 The take was confident and I didn’t need to strike.
 I stripped and tightened the fly line before harrying the fish into open water, upon which it leapt completely clear of the stream.
-After spending so much time indoors, the moment is seared in my mind more clearly than any photograph could be.
-The fish was about fifteen inches long, weighed well over a pound and was beautifully spotted as opposed to heavily scaled: a brown trout.
-I was perhaps slightly dumbstruck; the fish was able to make two more jumps and zigzag precariously several times across the stream before I got it within landing distance.
-Despite my lay-off, I’d had prescience enough to fully extend my net and place it within easy reach before I started casting off.
+After spending so much time indoors, this moment is seared in my mind more clearly than any photograph could be.
+The fish was about fifteen inches long, weighed well over a pound and was beautifully spotted: my first brown trout of the season.
+I was dumbstruck; the fish made two more jumps and zigzagged across the stream before I got it within landing distance.
+Despite my lay-off, I had instinct enough to extend my net and place it within easy reach before I started casting off.
 After one botched attempt, I broke the angling rule book and thrust the mesh out under the fish, rather than bringing him to it.
 A silly thing to do.
 But I was lucky.

 I sat under the willows and watched the river melt by.
 After a while the sun started to glow and then dip.
 I could hear but not see a green woodpecker yaffling.
 More trout or chub jumped, but I had no further need to fish.